Skip to main content

 Learning objectives

-• be introduced to the study of the history of art and architecture
+• have been introduced to the study of the history of art and architecture

-• learn to critically analyse and interpret art objects and buildings
+• have learnt to critically analyse and interpret art objects and buildings

 • be engaged with the concepts, values and debates that inform the study and practice of the history of art